celo-org/celo-monorepo/packages/docs/GLOSSARY.md

 ## ERC-20

 A standard interface for implementing tokens as smart contracts.
 Balances associated with addresses are typically maintained inside the contract's storage.
-Both Celo Gold and Celo Dollars implement the ERC-20 interface.
+Both CELO and Celo Dollars implement the ERC-20 interface.

 ## Ethereum